Discord-Robots/Discordjs-v14-Template/README.md

 #

 - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!
+- Optional (but recommended):
+  - `npm run fmt` will format your coding using prettier to make it easier to read.
 - Run the bot:
   - `npm run test` will start the bot with guild commands (Only a test guild)
   - `npm run dev` will start the bot with global commands (All Guilds)